Class Loaders

 Overriding IDE Dependencies

-Gradle 7 introduced implementation
+Gradle 7 introduced the implementation

-Classes from Plugin Dependencies
+Loading Classes from Plugin Dependencies

 By default, the main IDE class loader loads classes that are not found in the plugin class loader.
 However, in the plugin.xml file, you may use the <depends>